DS-100/sp24-grad/gradproject.md

 There are two axuliary dataset that you can use to help with your analysis:

 - `./chatbot-arena-prompts-embeddings.npy` contains the 256 dimensional text embeddings for each of the human question.
 The embeddings are generated using OpenAI's `text-embedding` model.
 We will explain what is embedding and how can you use them later in this notebook.
 It has shape (25322, 256) and have dtype('float32').
-- `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json)contains labels for the dataset you can use for later modeling tasks.
+- `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json)) contains labels for the dataset you can use for later modeling tasks.
 It has the following fields:
   - `question_id`: The unique identifier for the question, as seen in `./chatbot-arena-conversations.jsonl.gz`.
   - `prompt`: The extracted human question.
 This is equivalent to the first message in `conversation_a` and `conversation_b` in `./chatbot-arena-conversations.jsonl.gz`.
   - `openai_scores_raw_choices_nested`: The response from OpenAI GPT 3.5 model (see later for the prompt).
 It contains the evaluated topic model, reason for a hardness score from 1 to 10, and the value.
 For each prompt, we have 3 responses.
 We extracted the fields into the following columns.